stuartZhang/node-bindgen/nj-derive/README.md

-# Procedure macro for node-bindgen
+# Procedure macro for ohos-node-bindgen